PaulioRandall/p44/README.md

 - **Props**:
   - _legs_ is any whole number 3 or above, defaults to 5
   - _indent_ is the distance up the leg to form inner corner between 0 and 1, defaults to 0.33
-  - _offset_ is the amount to offset by {x,y}, defaults to calulated based on number of legs

 ### TiPi